NeddTheRedd/GNG-Company-Database/README.md

 This project showcases a relational database design for "Green-Not-Greed," a fictional non-profit organization.
 It demonstrates proficiency in SQL, Python, and database infrastructure concepts. <br>

 The database schema manages information about the organization, its members, campaigns, and other aspects. <br>
-The database can be re-created using the [construct](https://github.com/NeddTheRedd/GNG-Company-Database/blob/main/gng-construct.sql), or [replica](https://github.com/NeddTheRedd/GNG-Company-Database/blob/main/gng_dump.sql), of my database.
+The database can be re-created using the [construct](https://github.com/NeddTheRedd/GNG-Company-Database/blob/main/gng-construct.sql), or [replica](https://github.com/NeddTheRedd/GNG-Company-Database/blob/main/gng_dump.sql), of our database.
 The script populates the database with sample data. <br>

 ---
 The project also includes a Python user interface for interacting with the database, demonstrating additional skills in application development.
 The program for our UI can be found [here](https://github.com/NeddTheRedd/GNG-Company-Database/blob/main/gng.py). <br>